-What are the costs?
+What are the drivers of death and full measures of costs?

 Self-determination and one's share equity in a democracy (the quantifiable capacity to control who has influence of oneself) are measurable values, broken into eight metrics below.
-After 1948 the UN and member states authority were contingent on those values, which first require human rights, beginning with the creation of power relations-exponentially the largest driver of human experience-with the HRC's recognition of "The right to found a family [which[implies, in principle, the possibility to procreate and live together."1
+After 1948 the UN and member states authority were contingent upon those values, which first require human rights, beginning with the creation of power relations-exponentially the largest driver of human experience-with the HRC's recognition of "The right to found a family [which implies, in principle, the possibility to procreate and live together]."

-Instead of honoring that right and using it to ensure sustainable and equitable family planning, by 1968 the UN and member states-under pressure from wealthy families from the United States and as well as the Vatican and other churches had gutted the right, developing and adhering instead to a norm that even first year law students realize 1) is not sustainable, and 2) seems designed to evade child equity to allow wealthy families to enrich their children through growth based investments.
+Instead of honoring that right and using it to ensure sustainable and equitable family planning, by 1968 the UN and member states - under pressure from wealthy families from the United States, the Vatican, and other churches - had gutted that right, developing and adhering instead to a norm that even first-year law students recognize as 1) unsustainable, and 2) seemingly designed to evade child equity to allow wealthy families to enrich their children through growth-based investments.
 "The protection of the family and of the child remains the concern of the international community.
-Parents have a basic human right to determine freely and responsibly the number and the spacing of their children."2
+Parents have a basic human right to determine freely and responsibly the number and the spacing of their children."